ocharles/blog/posts/2018-12-25-fast-downward.md

 3. Here we couldn't choose a particular pattern match to use, because picking up a ball should be possible in either room.
-Instead, we simply observe the location of both the ball and the robot, and use an equality test with `gurad` to make sure they match.
+Instead, we simply observe the location of both the ball and the robot, and use an equality test with `guard` to make sure they match.

 4. If we got this far then we can pick up the ball.
 The act of picking up the